Kamau2022/Farmplus-application/README.md

 Currently the system allows pay on delivery option only.
 In the future I intend to integrate various payment options into the website.
 Such asMpesa and credit cards payment methods.

 ## How to contribute
-We welcome any contribution geared towards making this project better.
+We welcome any contribution that would make this project better.
-You can send me an email with clear suggestions on how to make this project better
+You can send me an email with suggestions on how to on how to improve this project

 ## Authors